dotnet/csharplang/spec/lexical-structure.md

 ( ) ] : ; , . ? == !=
 ```

 then the *type-argument-list* is retained as part of the *simple-name*, *member-access*, or *pointer-member-access* and any other possible parse of the sequence of tokens is discarded.
-Otherwise, the *type-argument-list* is not considered part of the *simple-name*, *member-access*, or *pointer-member-access*, even if there is no other possible parse of the sequence of tokens. [*Note*: These rules are not applied when parsing a *type-argument-list* in a *namespace-or-type-name* (§8.8). *end note*] [*Example*: The statement:
+Otherwise, the *type-argument-list* is not considered part of the *simple-name*, *member-access*, or *pointer-member-access*, even if there is no other possible parse of the sequence of tokens.
+> [!NOTE] These rules are not applied when parsing a *type-argument-list* in a *namespace-or-type-name* (§8.8).
+[*Example*: The statement:

 ```csharp
 F(G<A, B>(7));